 In order to best protect children, Compassion partners with many organizations globally and locally.
 Some of these partnerships focus on training to prevent abuse, while others focus on responding to abuse, such as offering medical care and psychological care.

 “The synergy we get by partnering is so much better than what we can do on own,” says Kelly.

 For example, in Guatemala, we partner with an excellent organization called MOCVIN, which produces materials to train churches on preventing sexual violence against children.
+And in the U.S., we partner with expert organizations such as GRACE to shape our own training and policies.
 Our desire is to continue to strengthen these connections globally so that together we can share resources and expertise to protect children.